Sign In / Sign Out

-ASU's Sensitive Data Handling standard outlines roles, responsibilities, and appropriate methods for securing sensitive information.
-The standard includes an appendix with detailed examples of information considered sensitive; the list is exemplary, not exhaustive, but will give you a basis for evaluating the sensitivity of data.
+ASU's Sensitive Data Handling standard outlines roles, responsibilities, and appropriate methods for securing and storing sensitive information.
+The standard includes an appendix with detailed examples of information considered sensitive; the list, while not exhaustive, will give you a basis for evaluating the sensitivity of data.

 Smart phones, tablets, laptops, flash drives, and mp3 players are all mobile devices that can store large amounts of data and are highly portable.
 They are easy to steal or lose, and unless precautions are taken, an unauthorized person can gain access to the information stored on them or accessed through them.
 Even if not stolen or lost, intruders can sometimes gain all the access they need if the device is left alone and unprotected, if data is transmitting information via a wireless network, or if malware is installed.
-The results can include crippled devices, personal data loss, and access to information you may not have thought you had access to.
+The results can include crippled devices, personal data loss, and more.